mpanko/denisasvach/content/projects/pack-a-day.md

 title: Pack a Day
 order: 2
 image: /images/pack-a-day_thumbnail-image.jpg
-description: An installation that transforms used cigarette packs into individual sheets of paper, each representing one day of my father's smoking habit, exploring repetition, memory, and personal ritual through everyday objects.
+description: Installation that transforms used cigarette packs into individual sheets of paper, each representing one day of my father's smoking habit, exploring repetition, memory, and personal ritual through everyday objects.
 content:
   - type: text
     content: >-